 Where did I come from?

-Glad you were interested to know more about the origin of your product!
-Here you will know the long road that your Brazil nut has traveled until you reach your home, get to know more about the territory and the communities responsible for collecting your nut.
-That way, you’ll better understand how you’re helping to keep the Amazon standing up right!
+Glad you were interested in knowing more about the origin of your product!
+Here you will learn about the long path that your Brazil nut has traveled to reach your home, you will learn more about the territory and the communities responsible for collecting your Brazil nut.
+That way, you’ll better understand how you’re helping to keep the Amazon standing!

 GHF Brazil nut came from the forests of a region called Calha Norte Paraense, in the north of the Amazon River.
-It is a mega territory, also called “The Largest Forest in the World”, formed by a mosaic of conservation units and protected areas occupied by Ribeirinhos (the ones that lives river sides) and Quilombolas nativeand traditional native locals.
+It is a mega territory, also called “The Largest Forest in the World”, formed by a mosaic of conservation units and protected areas occupied by Ribeirinhos (those who live on the riverside), Quilombolas and traditional indigenous peoples.

 We understand that the best way to take care of our forests is to take care of those who live in them.
 For this reason, GHF values traditional culture and social aspects of quilombola and riverside communities, responsible for the sustainable extraction of our product